coinbase/mesh-specifications/README.md

 We look forward to working with the community to develop just as powerful of an SDK in both Rust and JavaScript/TypeScript.
 If you'd like to work on SDKs in either of these languages, let us know on the [community forum](https://community.rosetta-api.org).
-We may feature a few of these completed SDKs on the [website](https://www.rosetta-api.org) or on this README.
+We may feature a few of completed SDKs on the [website](https://www.rosetta-api.org) or on this README.

 ## Specification Development
 * `make deps` to install dependencies